 For connections, the greeter will meet you near the air bridge and will guide and escort you through the regular or Elite VIP arrival, departure and transfer processes that are needed for your connection.

-For more than 10 years our Airport Assistance and Booking Team has assisted thousands of travellers pass smoothly through busy airports.
-Before you book, Fast Track’s tools and expert staff will help you understand and choose the exact service you need at the lowest possible cost.
+For more than 10 years our Airport Assistance and Booking Team has assisted hundreds of travellers pass smoothly through Cairo, Hurghada and Sharm El Sheikh airports.
+Before you book, Fast Track’s tools and its expert staff will explain and help you choose the service that best suits you flight plan.

 Fast Track services are available to any traveler, on any airline, and in any cabin class, and in all major airports around Asia, the Middle East & Africa.